-- where it now awaits additional briefs and hearings two decades after the original suit was filed.
-118 - Florida Rock Industries was denied a wetlands permit to mine limestone in its land in southern Florida in 1980 and brought a takings action in the predecessor of the Court of Federal Claims in 1982.
-It won in that court, but both times the federal government appealed to the Federal Circuit, which remanded.
-119 After a third trial on the merits, the Court of Federal Claims again found for the landowner with respect to the 98 acres for which it was allowed to apply for a permit.
-120 In 2000 the court ruled that Florida Rock's claim for takings damages for the 1,462 acres for which it was not allowed to apply was "ripe" for judicial review.
-121 However, the court deferred review of the merits so that the government could appeal the court's ripeness determination to the Federal Circuit.
+- Paul Presault sued the state of Vermont in October 1981 to recover possession of a strip of his yard that had been granted as an easement for railroad use only.
+Although the railroad was long abandoned, the state insisted that the strip was open for public use as a recreational trail since the state had paved over the former roadbed running through the Presaults' yard.
+The Preseaults have been to the U.S. Supreme Court twice and have had their case litigated several times in the U.S. Court of Appeals for the Federal Circuit and the U.S. Court of Federal Claims, where it now awaits additional briefs and hearings two decades after the original suit was filed.123 - Florida Rock Industries was denied a wetlands permit to mine limestone in its land in southern Florida in 1980 and brought a takings action in the predecessor of the Court of Federal Claims in 1982.
+It won in that court, but both times the federal government appealed to the Federal Circuit, which remanded.124 After a third trial on the merits, the Court of Federal Claims again found for the landowner with respect to the 98 acres for which it was allowed to apply for a permit.125 In 2000 the court ruled that Florida Rock's claim for takings damages for the 1,462 acres for which it was not allowed to apply was "ripe" for judicial review.126 However, the court deferred review of the merits so that the government could appeal the court's ripeness determination to the Federal Circuit.